 Understanding the root causes of slow queries is the first step toward optimization.
-Below are the most common issues encountered in MySQL performance:
+Below are the most common issues encountered in MySQL performance in 2026:

 Full Table Scans

 Full table scans occur when MySQL reads every row in a table because no suitable index is available.
 This is computationally expensive, especially for large tables.
-For example, a query like SELECT * FROM users WHERE email = 'user@example.com' without an index on the email column forces MySQL to scan the entire table.
+In modern high-scale environments, this remains the #1 cause of database-induced latency.
+Even with the faster NVMe storage common in 2026, the CPU overhead of processing millions of rows sequentially can bottleneck the entire system.

 Overuse of Joins or Subqueries